ThreeelectronInc/threeelectron/readme.md

 A minimal setup to get going quickly with Three.js and Electron for 3D desktop applications.

+Please note: the absence of NPM is deliberate.
+One goal of this project is that it should only ever require the developer or user to install Electron.

 ## Requirements (tested with)

 ### - Ubuntu 16.04, Windows 10 or MacOS High Sierra